cwhittaker1000/albendazole_pk/README.md

-# Albendazole Pharmacokinetic Modelling :pill: :worm:
+# Albendazole Pharmacokinetic Modelling :pill: :bug:
 Systematic review of the pharmacokinetic and dynamics of the anti-helminthic Albendazole in indivduals following treatment.